jasp-stats/jasp-desktop/Docs/development/jasp-qml-guide.md

 </details>

+#### TextArea
+For an input with text that can have many lines, use this component.
+As an `Enter` just adds a new line, and thus does not finish the editing, in order to apply the text you entered, you need to type `Ctrl-Enter`.<br>
+Properties:
+- `title`: [optional, default: `""`] title displayed above the TextArea.
+- `textType`: [optional, default: `""`, values: `lavaan`, `JAGS`, `Rcode`, `model`, `source`]: this component is in fact often used in a specialized mode, specified by this property):<br>
+	* `lavaan`, `JAGS` and `Rcode`: the TextArea is used for Lavaan, JAGS or R code: it gets automatically the right syntax check
+	* `model`: the TextArea is used as R model.
+	* `source`: The TextArea can be then used as source for a VariablesList: all unique strings separated by a new line will be then the terms of the VariablesList.<br>

 ### Variable Specification
 Most analyses are performed on variables.
 JASP offers a few ways of visualizing these variables in the input form.
 The general idea is that you get a field of available variables (taken from the dataset) and then one or more fields that the variables can be dragged to.
 Variable fields should be wrapped in a `VariablesForm`.
 This makes it possible to automatically align multiple variable fields and add assign-buttons.